 - a.
-A majority of the currently serving members of the Executive Committee shall constitute a quorum. - b.
-Proxy votes will not be used in the Executive Committee nor shall a proxy be counted in the determination of a quorum. - c.
-Formal actions of the Executive Committee require approval by 85% of the Executive Committee members present. - 6.
+A majority of the currently serving members of the Board shall constitute a quorum. - b.
+Proxy votes will not be used in the Board nor shall a proxy be counted in the determination of a quorum. - c.
+Formal actions of the Board require approval by 85% of the Board members present. - 7.
 Duties, Succession and Powers of the Officers.
-The Officers of the Executive Committee shall be the President, Vice President, Secretary-Treasurer, and Past President.
-The individuals elected to (or in the case of the Past President, assuming) these positions for the entire organization hold the same positions on the Executive Committee concurrently.
-The Officers shall be empowered to address such issues as the Executive Committee may assign to them in addition to those specified in these Bylaws. - a.
-The President shall perform the usual duties of a presiding officer and shall be Chair of the Executive Committee.
-The President shall appoint Chairs of the Committees in consultation with the Executive Committee. - b.
+The Officers of the Board shall be the President, Vice President, Secretary-Treasurer, and Past President.
+The individuals elected to (or in the case of the Past President, assuming) these positions for the entire organization hold the same positions on the Board concurrently.
+The Officers shall be empowered to address such issues as the Board may assign to them in addition to those specified in these Bylaws. - a.
+The President shall perform the usual duties of a presiding officer and shall be Chair of the Board.
+The President shall appoint Chairs of the Committees in consultation with the Board. - b.
 The Vice President shall act as President in the absence of the President and in the event of a vacancy in the office of the President shall act as President until a successor is chosen at the next Fall Meeting of ECOS. - c.
-The Secretary-Treasurer shall attend and oversee the keeping of a record of meetings of the Executive Committee.
+The Secretary-Treasurer shall attend and oversee the keeping of a record of meetings of the Board.
 The Secretary-Treasurer shall oversee reports of the meetings by the staff as well as the reports on revenues and expenditures.
 The Secretary-Treasurer shall assume the duties of the Vice President in the event that position is vacated. - d.
-In the event of a vacancy in the office of Secretary-Treasurer, an election shall be held for the remainder of the previous incumbent's term.
+In the event of a vacancy in the office of Secretary-Treasurer, an election shall be held for the remainder of the previous incumbent's term if the remainder exceeds 90 days.
 The President will set the time for the vote, but shall allow at least one week for nominations and one week for voting, unless the process is conducted at the Spring or Fall Meeting.
-(Note: Also see Section 8 Vacancies, below.) - e.
-If the immediate Past President is no longer the chief environmental official from his/her State, the present President will appoint an at-large member to fill out the Executive Committee.
+(Note: Also see Section 8 Vacancies, below.)

+e.
+If the immediate Past President is no longer the chief environmental official from his/her State, the present President will appoint a previous President to serve in that capacity on the Executive Committee and the Board or if none is available an atlarge member to serve on the Executive Committee and the Board.

-f.
-The Officers shall decide, with recommendation from the Committees and other bodies, which grants and externally funded projects ECOS staff shall accept or undertake.
+- f.
+The Officers shall decide, with recommendation from the Committees and other bodies, which grants and externally funded projects ECOS staff shall accept or undertake. - 8.
+Vacancies.
+In the event that the position of all Officers is vacated, the Board shall elect Officers to fill these vacancies until the time of the election at the next Fall Meeting.